 First-time homebuyer programs in New Mexico

-FIRSTHome is the New Mexico MFA’s home loan offering for low- to moderate-income first-time homebuyers (defined as a buyer who has not owned a home before, or has not owned a home in three or more years).
+- FIRSTHome: FIRSTHome is the New Mexico Mortgage Finance Authority’s (MFA) home loan offering for low- to moderate-income first-time homebuyers (defined as a buyer who has not owned a home before or in at least the past three years).

-For borrowers in the FIRSTHome program, the New Mexico MFA also offers FIRSTDown down payment and closing cost assistance up to $8,000.
-FirstDOWN must be combined with the FIRSTHome program.
+- FIRSTDown: For borrowers in the FIRSTHome program, the New Mexico MFA also offers FIRSTDown down payment and closing cost assistance up to 4 percent of the home’s sale price.
+The assistance through FIRSTDown comes in the form of a fixed-rate second mortgage.
+To be eligible, you must have a FIRSTHome mortgage and be under specific area income limits.

 - HomeNow: The HomeNow program offers up to $7,000 in down payment and closing cost assistance for low-income first-time homebuyers.
 The assistance comes in the form of a second mortgage at zero percent interest, which can be forgiven after 10 years under certain conditions.